How high is the cost of an unproductive employee?

 Every time, you start preparing content for a new training course, always look back on the courses you have already delivered.
 If you have books or assignments related to the topics, check if you can repurpose it to create new content.
-You can also look at utilising content already used for Classroom training like Powerpoints and PDF handouts as trackable learning material in an LMS.
-Most of the times, it is possible to repurpose the old content and put it in LMS for online access or eLearning.
+You can also look at utilizing content already used for Classroom training like Powerpoints and PDF handouts as trackable learning material in an LMS.
+Most of the time, it is possible to repurpose the old content and put it in LMS for online access or eLearning.
 This can help you save a lot on your learning and development budget.

 Discussions & Social Learning